-Your training program can be customized to meet your individual career goals in clinical or academic practice.
-The American Board of Psychiatry and Neurology (ABPN) requires that you complete a minimum of two years of general pediatrics residency or one year of pediatric residency, plus one year of internal medicine residency to become certified in neurology with special qualification in child neurology.
+The training program can be customized to meet your individual career goals in clinical or academic practice.
+The American Board of Psychiatry and Neurology Inc. (ABPN) requires that you complete a minimum of two years of general pediatrics residency or one year of pediatric residency, plus one year of internal medicine residency to become certified in neurology with special qualification in child neurology.

-The Child and Adolescent Neurology Residency at Mayo Clinic/Nemours in Florida was accredited by the Accreditation Council for Graduate Medical Education (ACGME) in 2005 and accepted its first resident in 2006.
-Going forward, it is anticipated that one resident will be accepted into the program each year for a total of three residents in the program at any given time.
+Mayo Clinic's Child and Adolescent Neurology Residency at Nemours in Florida was accredited by ACGME in 2005 and accepted its first resident in 2006.
+One resident is accepted into the program each year for a total of three residents training in the program at any given time.

 Residents are integrated into a rich training environment that includes 12 adult neurology residents based at Mayo Clinic's campus in Florida, rotating adult and pediatric neurology residents from Mayo Clinic's campus in Minnesota, 30 pediatric residents based at Wolfson Children's Hospital, and numerous adult neurology and pediatric subspecialty fellows.